Does Stroke Run in Your Family? Key Insights

 3. Inherited Health Conditions

-How Much Does Family History Increase Your Risk?
+How Much Does Family Background Impact the Chances?

 • If one parent has had a stroke, your risk may be about 1.5 times higher than someone without a family history.

-• If both parents have experienced it, your risk could be up to three times higher.
+• If both parents have gone through it, your chances of facing the same issue could be up to three times greater.

 What Causes Stroke In Young People?